gvwilson/thirdbit/src/fiction/iffy/index.md

 and a vast subterranean lake untouched by light for millenia, all at once and all together.

-*«limited time interval / urgency of action / exchange of value / binding agreement / confirm»*
+*«limited window of opportunity / urgency / exchange of value / binding agreement / confirm»*

 She swallowed her nausea again.
 "Help me," she whispered.